ZooWagon/PerF/README.md

 - tampering
 - equivocation

-PerF also allows to configure which faults to inject and when to inject them, and provides a monitor that records events of interest at runtime, based on defined performance properties.
+PerF also allows users to configure which faults to inject and when to inject them, and provides a monitor that records events of interest at runtime, based on which users can define desired performance properties.

-Our design insight is that, all these faults can be viewed as manipulations of messages exchanged between actors in distributed system model, It not only simplifies the modeling of individual faults but also provide capabilities for extending the tool with new faults.
+Our insight for the design of PerF is that all these faults can be viewed as manipulations of messages exchanged between actors in distributed system model.
+This not only simplifies the modeling of individual faults but also provide capabilities for extending the tool with new faults.

 ## Pipeline of PerF
 ![Pipeline of PerF](./images/pipeline-perf.png)

-The pipeline of PerF performs four steps:
+The pipeline of PerF consists of four steps:

 - A. Model preprocessing: attaches source rule label to messages, and prepares object-triggered rules for deterministic execution.